vickdayaram/deep-dev-blog/content/blog/dutch-national-flag-problem/index.md

 your algorithm a bit as you go is ok.
 Figuring out how to structure it while you are coding up though....
 I'm sure it can be done, but it's not the best approach.

 > Take the time to plan.
 A Wizard in the future will thank you.
+That Wizard will be you,
+> if you hone in your planning game.

+Hope you found this walk through helpful!